 VCJTC rules and regulations most often referred to on waiver requests are listed below as follows:

 - Rule 8.
-Basic Training Standards For Full-Time Law Enforcement Officers
+Basic Training Standards For Level III Law Enforcement Officers

 - Rule 13.
-Annual Mandatory In-Service Training for Full-Time and Part-Time Law Enforcement Officers
+Annual Mandatory In-Service Training for Level III and Level I/II Law Enforcement Officers

 - Rule 14.
 Re-Certification of Law Enforcement Officers

 The Criminal Justice Training Council has the ability to waive Level III basic training, based on prior equivalent training.
 Each request for waiver is considered on an individual basis and considered in the totality of the circumstances surrounding the applicant's documented experience to include such items as basic training, police work experience, in-service and/or specialized training as well as instructor certifications.
 In addition to this material, there must be a request by the Vermont police agency’s head/designee to have the academy consider the person’s record for certification.

 The Criminal Justice Training Council does not accept part-time certification from other states for Level I and II certification in Vermont.

 The Rules of the Council require a minimum of 792 hours for Level III certification in Vermont.
 The minimum training hours vary from state to state thus is difficult to create a waiver prescription considering solely training hours and the nature of the different programs as they relate to Vermont.
 The minimum prescription is currently 116 hours.
 All waiver officers must complete the Waiver Certification course.

 Additionally, based on Council and/or legislative requirements each officer must also complete the following courses:

 - RADAR or LIDAR (based on agency needs)

 - Act 80 Mental Health Training